-Discussion.
 Previous experience with object-oriented and imperative languages indicates that crosscutting is a real problem that is likely to occur also in functional programming.
 The reason for the latter is that, like object-oriented and imperative languages, functional languages provide mechanisms for hierarchical and block decomposition, but not for crosscutting decomposition.
-A conclusion from previous work is that a primary (dominant) decomposition is not sufficient for separating and modularizing all kinds of concerns [4].
+A conclusion from previous work is that a primary (dominant) decomposition is not able to separate and modularize all kinds of concerns [4].
 Crosscutting is the relationship between different overlapping decompositions.
-Mezini and Ostermann even argue that crosscutting is a problem of knowledge representation in that it is caused by the fact that hierarchical decomposition requires a primary model of the data to be represented that dominates other models [18].
-According to this view, there is a general problem with hierarchical and block decomposition such as provided by contemporary functional languages and their mechanisms: in the presence of crosscutting concerns, (1) the implementation of multiple concerns is entangled inside a module / algebraic data type / function / monad and (2) the implementation of a crosscutting concern is scattered across multiple modules / algebraic data types / functions / monads.
+Mezini and Ostermann even argue that crosscutting is a problem of knowledge representation in that it is caused by the fact that hierarchical decomposition requires a primary model of the data to be represented that subordinates other models [16].
+According to this view, there is a general problem with hierarchical and block decomposition such as provided by contemporary functional languages and their mechanisms like modules, function and data type definitions, and monads.
+That is, in the presence of crosscutting concerns, (1) the implementation of multiple concerns is entangled inside a module / algebraic data type / function / monad and (2) the implementation of a crosscutting concern is scattered across multiple modules / algebraic data type definitions / function definitions / monads.

 We assume the reader's agreement that a separation and modularization of concerns (incl. crosscutting concerns) is desirable.
-We do not repeat the previously postulated and observed positive effects that a proper separation and modularization of concerns can incur [2, 19, 1, 3, 4], but concentrate on possible solutions for functional programming.
+We do not repeat the previously postulated and observed positive effects a proper separation and modularization of concerns can incur [2, 17, 1, 3, 4], but concentrate on possible solutions for functional programming.